netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 Use our [database sizing
 calculator](https://github.com/netdata/netdata/blob/master/docs/store/change-metrics-storage.md#calculate-the-system-resources-ram-disk-space-needed-to-store-metrics)
-and [guide on storing historical metrics](https://github.com/netdata/netdata/blob/master/docs/guides/longer-metrics-storage.md) to help you determine the right setting for your Raspberry Pi.
+and the [Database configuration documentation](https://github.com/netdata/netdata/blob/master/database/README.md) to help you determine the right setting for your Raspberry Pi.

 ## What's next?